- GH52A-07: The Utility of Climate TRACE in Environmental Health Research: An Investigation of Asthma Risk and Exposure to Pollution

 NOLA CC

-Michael Robinette, Johns Hopkins Applied Physics Laboratory (First Author, Presenting Author)
+Michael Robinette, Johns Hopkins University Applied Physics Laboratory (First Author, Presenting Author)

 Michael Pekala, Johns Hopkins University Applied Physics Laboratory